noedigsti/common/machine-learning/terms/README.md

 `Policy`: is a function that maps states to actions.
 It is the agent's behavior, and it is what the agent uses to decide what action to take in a given state.

 `Markov Decision Process (MDP)`: is a mathematical framework for modeling decision-making problems where outcomes are _partly random_ and _partly under the control_ of the decision-maker.
 It is a discrete-time stochastic control process with discrete states and actions, and the assumption that _the next state and reward only depend on the current state and action_.

+`Online Learning`: can be used to train systems on huge datasets that cannot fit in one machine's main memory (out-of-core learning).
+It is also useful for training on data that is continuously generated at a fast rate (real-time learning).
+It is also known as incremental learning.
+If bad data is fed to the system, it will learn from it and its performance will degrade.